 As for adopting a pit bull, they are wonderful dogs for the right family!
 Pit bulls are very intelligent and they need a structured home that will teach them how to be well mannered and socialized.
 Pit bulls are not a type of dog you adopt to ignore and leave on the end of a chain.
 Pit bulls are great in families with kids.
 They are rough and tumble type dogs that are not easily scared or hurt-making them a great jungle gym.
 Pit bulls love their owners with a heart and devotion unlike any other breed and with this kind of admiration comes great responsibility!
 To know the love of a pit bull is like none other and families that are responsible, committed owners know their dogs are well worth it!

-An all volunteer 501C3 rescue group in Sioux Falls South Dakota, Sioux Empire Pit bull's mission is to promote responsible Pit Bull ownership, provide breed education, combat pet overpopulation, and find qualified homes for sound Pit Bull dogs in South Dakota.
+An all volunteer 501C3 rescue group in Sioux Falls South Dakota, Sioux Empires mission is to promote responsible Pit Bull ownership, provide breed education, combat pet overpopulation, and find qualified homes for sound Pit Bull dogs in the United States.

 Sioux Empire Pit Rescue (or SEPR) volunteers come from all walks of life: we are nurses, teachers, nonprofit employees, farmers, coaches, and more.
 The one thing we have in common is a love for dogs, specifically pit bull type dogs.